cjdaly/REST_area/README.md

     flask run

-Alternatively one of the provided Dockerfiles may be used to run the server with Docker.
+Alternatively, one of the provided Dockerfiles may be used to run the server with Docker.

 ## REST_area client